 Sales forecasting is essential for short- and medium-term business planning.
-An accurate sales forecast can help you manage cash flow and allocate resources to meet your business objectives.
-How to create a sales forecast for your business
+Predicting your sales accurately can help you manage cash flow and allocate resources correctly, without taking on undue risks.
+How to draw up a sales forecast for your business

 What is sales forecasting?

 Without this knowledge, it is difficult to plan ahead and make practical decisions about stock purchasing, staffing levels and investment in equipment and premises based on the funds that will be flowing into your business.

 According to Geoff Hurst, marketing director at the Chartered Institute of Marketing: "Sales forecasting is essential.
 If you don't plan, you can't know where you're heading.
 And if you don't know where you're heading, you shouldn't be surprised if you end up nowhere.